damonmcc/duckdb-dbt/README.md

 Use a data pipeline to build Farm To Market

 1. Download all source data from their Open Data pages by navigating to `Actions` -> `API` -> `Download file` -> `Export format: CSV`

-   > [!IMPORTANT]
+> [!TIP]
 > NYC Borough Boundaries must be downloaded as a geojson file.

 2. Move the downloaded csv file to `data/source_data/`
-3. Run a python script to load all source data into a database:
+3. .
+Run a python script to load all source data into a database:

    ```bash
    python3 -m stage_2.load